steveseguin/social_stream/api.md

     - [Integration with Extension](#integration-with-extension)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## WebSocket API

-The WebSocket API allows real-time, bidirectional communication between your application and the Social Stream Ninja server.

 ### Connecting to the API Server